mcelroym/ProjectEuler/README.md

 # ProjectEuler
-Solutions to problems on projecteuler.com
+My solutions to problems on projecteuler.net